About Patrick Gardner Estate Agents in Bookham

 cashpoint which is sponsored by Patrick Gardner.

-On the lettings side, Sarah Rigby as Lettings Manager at the Bookham office brings with her a wealth of experience acquired locally over more than 10 years and is supported by her Negotiator, Paul Whitaker.
+On the lettings side, Sarah Rigby as Lettings Manager at the Bookham office brings with her a wealth of experience acquired locally over more than 10 years.

 The office covers Little Bookham, Great Bookham, Fetcham, Effingham, East Horsley and West Horsley.